elmahio/elmah-io-changelog/README.md

 # elmah.io changelog

-Source for [changelog.elmah.io](https://changelog.elmah.io), published as markdown instead of through a third-party changelog SaaS.
+Source for [changelog.elmah.io](https://changelog.elmah.io), published as markdown.
 Built with [Jekyll](https://jekyllrb.com/) and served by GitHub Pages, which builds and deploys it automatically on every push to `main` (no CI workflow needed).

 ## Adding an entry